July/August 2025

 = To serve as a Literature Distribution Center (LDC)

--Digested from Greater Seattle Al-Anon Intergroup Council Bylaws
+-From Greater Seattle Al-Anon Intergroup Council Bylaws

 Al-Anon Literature Distribution Centers (LDCs) provide Al-Anon members with local access to and quick delivery of Al-Anon Conference Approved Literature (CAL) and other Al-Anon materials.
 The LDCs and the World Service Office (WSO) work in partnership to carry the message of hope and recovery through Conference Approved Literature and service tools.
 LDCs can purchase literature at a discounted price from the WSO, which allows them to offer it to members in their local Area.
 Members can purchase literature from their local LDC, thereby supporting local services, or directly from the WSO.